Multipacker/gimp-file-qoi/README.md

 This project has no build system, it uses scripts for building.
 Inside the folder named `scripts`, there is a single script file for each platform that building is done for.
-Run that script and everything should be built and installed for you.
+Run that script twice: once passing "build" as the first argument, once passing "install" as the first argument.
+After that, everything should be built and installed for you.

 As GIMP provides two ways for plug-ins to be installed (system-wide or per user), the build script has to make a choise.
 This project chooses to